treykeown/arguably/docs/contributing.md

 error = context.error
 ```

-What I ended up doing is temporarily swapping out the `__init__.py` for a new one, which consists solely of skeletons of
+So I wrote a script, `docs/run`.
+It temporarily swaps out the real `__init__.py` for a generated one which consists
-the exposed functions and classes.
-No code is in the file, only signatures and docstrings.
-This madness is contained in
+solely of skeletons of the functions and classes exposed in `__all__`.
+No code is in the generated file, only signatures
-`docs/run`.

-This wasn't the only issue that led me to this.
-I also wanted to ignore the docstring in the file.
-There were also other
+and docstrings.
+The script also does a few other things:

+* Strips the docstring from `__init__.py`
+* Copies in images from `etc/logo`
-pre-build steps I needed to do, like copying images and tweaking the `README.md` so that the light and dark mode images
+* Tweaks `README.md` so that the light and dark mode images work
-would work.

 I'm hoping to work on a proper `mkdocs` plugin one day to allow these sorts of tweaks without the steps I've taken here.

+If you can save me from my own madness here, please help me.

 #### TL;DR

 Run `./docs/run serve` to check the docs. `arguably` will not be usable as long as this is running, since I do some
 magic to work around a few `mkdocs` issues.
 Don't try to make a commit while `./docs/run serve` is running.

-### Releasing
+### Making Releases

 I need to manually add a tag on GitHub for the new version, and it'll be automatically published on PyPI.
 At some point
-in the future, we'll have a changelog.
+in the future, we'll have a changelog to go along with this.